Digest of the key info on tracks and stops above Bringenbrong.

 Mt Kosciuszko to the Murray and down to the ocean

-It is a fantastic journey from the alpine foothills down to the Southern Ocean passing many regional towns and pristine natural areas along the way.
+Paddling the majority of the Murray River below Bringenbrong is an ambitious yet achievable goal for paddlers of all ages and skill levels.
+This iconic Australian river offers a fantastic journey from the alpine foothills down to the Southern Ocean, passing through many charming regional towns and pristine natural areas along the way.

-Starting from Bringenbrong Bridge, this section covers 95% or 2,350 km of the entire length of the Murray River.
+This section covers 95% or 2,356 km of the Murray River.

-The upper 150 km section of the Murray River is a difficult and potentially dangerous beast.
-It should only be attempted by those with a high level of whitewater & backcountry hiking experience or with a guide.
+The upper Murray River, is a challenging and potentially dangerous section that should only be attempted by experienced paddlers with a high level of whitewater and backcountry hiking experience or with a guide.

 Information to ensure an enjoyable and successful trip.